WAYNE COUNTY, TENNESSEE

 web site and I did not find his grave there.
 That doesn’t mean that he

-with the first burial in 1819.
-This is just a small contradiction in his grave
+Chapel, with the first burial in 1819.
+There is just a small contradiction in

 Homepage